Software testing basics

 Why Software Testing Basics Matter

-Software testing basics matter for many reasons:
+Software testing basics matter because they:

-• It finds errors before customers see them.
+• Find errors before customers see them

-• It builds trust with users.
+• Build trust with users

 Difference Between Testing and Quality Assurance